ACKimari/Professional-Portfolio/README.md

 Finally, what makes my project stand are the sof tone colors used and font that is easy to read.

+## Update

+I was able to alter the screensizes and input my first group project within my Portfolio.
+However, I still struggled in linking the menu attributes to their respective pages.

 ## Installation

 Step 1: Create your HTML and CSS.
 Link your CSS to your HTML.